AdobeDocs/audience-manager.en/help/using/features/audience-marketplace/marketplace-data-buyers/marketplace-data-buyers.md

 * **[!UICONTROL Private Feeds]**: See [Private Data Feeds](../../../features/audience-marketplace/marketplace-private-feeds.md).
 * **[!UICONTROL Currently Subscribed Plan Count]**: The number of subscriptions you have with a data provider.

+&nbsp;

 To easily find the best data feeds for your needs, use the following filters available on the left side of the [!UICONTROL Marketplace] page:

 * **[!UICONTROL Similarity To]**: Filter data feeds based on their similarity to either a trait or segment of your choosing.
 When entering the trait or segment to compare to, you can use the trait or segment ID, or their respective names.
 * **[!UICONTROL Similarity Cutoff]**: Drag the slider to filter the data feeds based on how similar their traits are to your selected trait or segment.
+To learn more about trait similarity scores, see [Trait Similarity Score](../../segments/trait-recommendations.md#trait-similarity-score)
 * **[!UICONTROL Subscription Status]**: Filter the data feeds based on your subscription status.
 * **[!UICONTROL Plan Use Case]**: Filter data feeds based on their supported use cases: **[!UICONTROL Activation]**, **[!UICONTROL Segments and Overlap]**, and **[!UICONTROL Modelling]**.
 * **[!UICONTROL Plan Unit]**: Filter data feeds based on their pricing type.

-Watch the video below for an overview of how to use these filters.

 ## Finding Similar Traits {#finding-similar-traits}